piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Month 1 (Product)

 Now that the company has been accepted to the program and is starting the accelerator process, they'll go through some severe swings of emotions.

+As we mentioned above, PIE generally worked with founders who were confident with building product.
+Your founders may be similar.
+Or you may attract founders with different points of confidence.

+Whatever the case, it is important that you begin the accelerator program focusing on the area or topic where your founders boast the most confidence.
+The accelerator environment can be exceedingly stressful and emotionally taxing.
+By starting your founders in an area of strength, you give them the best chance of surviving the emotional onslaught of their new reality.

 ![Startup Accelerator Month 1](/source/images/pieAcceleratorEmotionalRollerCoasterMonth01Detail.png)